TotalMiner/totalminer.github.io/cs/terrain.md

 public static Pool<ModNameTerrainGen> Pool = new Pool<ModNameTerrainGen>();
 ```

-This is telling the Pool allocator to now allocate instances of your terrain generator instead of the games helper generator.
+This is telling the Pool allocator to allocate instances of your terrain generator instead of the games helper generator.

 ## Next Step